mgoellnitz/proposito-unitis/README.md

 have access to.
 It uses a parsed web-frontend and not the app backend so far.

-The scripts are mainly used with GNU/Linux but are also partially tested with MacOS and also Windows Systems with a `Windows Subsystem for Linux` and a Debian distribution install from the store on top of that.
+The scripts are mainly used with GNU/Linux but are also partially tested with OS X and also Windows Systems with a `Windows Subsystem for Linux` and a Debian distribution install from the store on top of that.

 A limited GUI feeling is achived through simple dialog-to-shell tools